 This results in a strong belt that will never crack apart, break, or stretch excessively.
 If it does, send it back and we will replace it with the original size ordered no questions asked for 100 years.

 How do I know Hanks will be around?
 How long has Hanks been in business?

 Hanks started as an Army/Navy store in 1949 and has been going strong ever since.
-Approaching 70 years in business Hanks has been around the longest of most major belt manufacturers.
+Celebrating 70 years in business, Hanks has been around the longest of most major belt manufacturers.
 You don't stay around that long by accident.
 We plan on being here for many more years.